GraniLuk/YouTubeToMarkdown/README.md

 - **Video Filtering**: Process videos by date range or title keywords
 - **Parallel Comparison**: Generate alternative markdown versions using different LLMs
 - **Batch Processing**: Process multiple videos in a single command
+- **Kindle Delivery (EPUB)**: One-command send of latest note to Kindle and automatic delivery of long notes over a configurable word threshold

 ## Installation